Sanssouci Park

 Are there restrooms and cafes?

-Restroom facilities are available within the park.
-There are also cafes nearby where visitors can relax and enjoy refreshments.
+Restroom facilities are typically available within the park, and visitors can find cafes nearby for refreshments.

 What should I wear?